themav/tmk-keyboard-newton/converter/newton_usb/README.md

 Apple Newton to USB Keyboard Protocol Converter
 ===============================================
 While the target MCU is the ATMega32U4, other USB capable AVR microcontrollers also work.
+It should be set with Vcc as 5V and a 16MHz clock speed.

 README FIRST